LewdLillyVT/goCLI/README.md

 # goCLI
-A modular CLI tool written in golang with plugin support, supports cusom plugins in JS, Python and PowerShell
+A modular CLI tool written in golang with plugin support, supports custom plugins in JS, Python and PowerShell